 Type of papers

-The journal publishes Regular Articles, Notes, Letters to the Editors and Commentaries.
+The journal publishes Regular Articles, Notes, Reviews, and Commentary.
 With the exception of Reviews, manuscripts are reviewed anonymously by at least two independent referees, whose comments will form the basis of the final decision by the editor.
 Review articles are generally invited or recommended by the editorial members, and checked by one or two anonymous referees.

 • Title.
 Concise and informative.
 Titles are often used in information-retrieval systems.
 Avoid abbreviations and formulae where possible.